 Backup Energy Limitations

-The sunlight backup feature does have several limitations.
+The sunlight backup feature has several limitations.
 Unfortunately, it will not provide enough power to back up all your loads.
-The amount of backup power available can vary, depending on cloud cover as well as sunlight intensity.
+The amount of backup power available can vary, depending on cloud cover and sunlight intensity.

-In the case of a cloud covering the solar panels, the system will need to drop off even more loads until the cloud moves.
-During a power outage at night, the IQ8 is unable to provide any backup.
+If a cloud covers the solar panels, the system will need to drop off even more loads until the cloud moves.
+During a nighttime power outage, the IQ8 is unable to provide any backup.

 Higher Costs

-The exact price you will pay for the IQ8 varies, but it is more expensive than the previous generation of Enphase microinverters.
-In addition, it requires additional parts and products plus installation.
-Also, due to current constraints, the availability is somewhat limited.
+The exact price of the IQ8 varies, but it is more expensive than the previous generation of Enphase microinverters.
+It requires additional parts and products, plus installation.
+Also, due to current constraints, its availability is somewhat limited.

 Which IQ Series Inverter is Best For Your Project?